vladkinoman/just-my-notes/README.md

 This folder contains my notes I wrote while studying Russian.
 I know the language, but I can improve this knowledge.

+## schedule

+This folder contains my notes on schedule, how I set it up, what kind of holidays I think are right for me and so on.

 ## software

 Notes on the use of various software for development, multimedia software, editors, etc.